-Electronic records as document files (e.g. Microsoft Word or .PDF) may be used to transmit documents during the evaluation process.
+Upon approval of the UFA-Administration committee, electronic records as document files (e.g. Microsoft Word or .PDF) may be used to transmit documents during the evaluation process.
 Faculty members should retain a complete version of original documents for reference and future use.

-10.230 STUDENT EVALUATION COMMITTEE - OCTOBER 15
+10.220 STUDENT EVALUATION COMMITTEE - OCTOBER 15

 Each Student Evaluation Committee (SEC) shall consist of at least three (3) but not more than seven (7) students who are majors and/or graduate students in the respective unit and shall include one (1) faculty observer who shall enjoy all rights of full participation and access to information except voting.
 The faculty observer shall be chosen from among the tenured or tenurable (i.e. tenure-track) members of the bargaining unit in the department or unit.
-The members shall be appointed by the department chairperson by September 15.
+The members shall be appointed by the department chairperson, or if there is no chairperson, by the dean, by September 15.
 The committee shall elect a chair from among its voting members.

 The committee shall review the teaching effectiveness of the faculty members in the bargaining unit who are in the academic unit for which the student evaluation committee is appointed.
 The unit shall either use an existing course evaluation form, prepare and use its own course evaluation form, or use the form prepared by the UFA-Administration Committee and shall make all completed course evaluation forms available to the student evaluation committee by September 20.
 Each faculty member must have at least one course evaluated each semester he/she teaches; however, Unit Standards may require more than one or all courses to be evaluated each semester.
 The results of all courses evaluated will be provided to the student evaluation committee.
 The committee shall review course evaluations and may seek or receive relevant evidence from students who have taken courses from or have been advisees of the faculty member being evaluated.
+The committee may refer to section 6.200 for guidance on expectations for faculty advising and/or mentoring of students.
 The committee shall prepare a written evaluation of the teaching and advising of each faculty member whose performance is reviewed.
 Each written evaluation shall be signed by the chairperson of the Student Evaluation Committee and the faculty member being evaluated by October 15.
 A faculty member may append a response to the SEC report.